watson0x90/DirtyLittleDotNetHooker/README.md

 ##  Known Issues
 -  Need to figure out how to unload the DLL after it is used.
 Right now it is loaded into the process and will stay there.
+- Need to figure out the DLLExport issues with versions later than `1.7.4`

 ## Additional Info & Links
 - https://github.com/FuzzySecurity/Fermion